 Northwestern’s Center for Heart Valve Disease at the Bluhm Cardiovascular Institute is led by Patrick M. McCarthy, MD and Robert O. Bonow, MD.
 Dr. McCarthy is an internationally known cardiac surgeon who specializes in valve repairs and is an innovator of valve repair techniques.
 Dr. Bonow is a cardiologist who specializes in medical treatment for valve disease and a past chair of the American College of Cardiology/American Heart Association Task Force on Practice Guidelines of Patients With Valvular Heart Disease.

-Patients that come to the Center for Heart Valve Disease benefit from highly skilled physicians and sophisticated clinical programs that are designed to address specific valvular diagnoses, including:
+Patients that come to the Center for Heart Valve Disease benefit from highly skilled physicians and sophisticated clinical programs that are designed to address specific valvular diagnoses and associated atrial fibrillation, including: